fasmat/lotto-analysis/README.md

 [![Process lotto analysis](https://github.com/fasmat/lotto-analysis/actions/workflows/process-data.yaml/badge.svg)](https://github.com/fasmat/lotto-analysis/actions/workflows/process-data.yaml)

 This repository analyzes the pick frequency of lottery numbers in the German lottery.
 Some numbers are played more often by lottery players than others.
 If rare numbers are picked, the lottery will pay out more money in the case of a winning ticket.
-This strategy does not increase the likelyhood of winning, but it maximizes possible payouts.
+This strategy does not increase the likelihood of winning, but it maximizes possible payouts.

 ## Results